 Please remember that none of this is financial advice, just my personal opinion as an investor.
 So always do your own research as well!

-Lendermarket – The P2P Platform backed by Creditstar
+Lendermarket – P2P Platform backed by Creditstar

-Lendermarket was recently launched by one of my favorite loan originators on Mintos, Creditstar, in cooperation with an external team to manage the P2P platform.
+Lendermarket was launched by one of my favorite loan originators on Mintos, Creditstar, in cooperation with an external team to manage the P2P platform.

 The Creditstar Group itself was founded in 2006 and has been offering financial services (loans) ever since.
-It currently operates in 8 countries all over Europe and has been profitable for over 7 years.
+It currently operates in 8 countries all over Europe and has been profitable for over 8 years.